-Children are not an isolated group, and economic poverty is not an isolated issue.
-Child poverty needs to be addressed through a comprehensive approach that supports the whole family and includes
+Children are not an isolated group, and poverty is not an isolated issue.
+Child poverty needs to be addressed through a comprehensive approach that supports the whole family and addresses systemic issues such as education, housing, employment, Aboriginal rights, racism, and more.

-A culture that emphasizes the well-being of children contributes to the well-being of society as a whole, providing better opportunities for health, employment, education, and community involvement for entire families in the present and for strong, resourceful, compassionate adults in the future.
+A culture that emphasizes the well-being of all children contributes to the well-being of society as a whole, providing better opportunities for health, employment, education, and community involvement for entire families in the present, and for strong, resourceful, compassionate adults in the future.

 For more information, contact the Church in Mission Unit.